-Budget: An outcome of tool unification is streamlined (read: lowered) expenses.
-Paying for 2-3 platforms sure beats paying for 15 to create the same quality of output (and eventual) insights.
+An outcome of tool unification is streamlined (read: lowered) expenses.
+Paying for two to three platforms sure beats paying for 15 to create the same quality of output (and eventual) insights.
 Furthermore, remote approaches eliminate or reduce travel/lodging and research facility costs, freeing up more for participant incentives or simply MORE research opportunities.
 For many, it allows you to still investigate key questions, when perhaps otherwise doing so would’ve been cost prohibitive.

 While just about any research question, method, or study design could be taken remote—there are a few exceptions and precautions we should consider.

-- Because the outputs of remote research are largely digital in form (although printing is always an option), analysis can feel staid or clinical, lacking the enjoyment that comes with tactile engagement (think affinity mapping with a pile of responses or stick noting a journey map on a wall).
-Remote research’s data (whether it’s hours of video, pages of transcripts, or scrolls of moments) can feel overwhelming when a project is completed; compared to other approaches, remote research can require more up-front analysis planned, especially if leveraging a single platform.
+Remote research's data (whether it's hours of video, pages of transcripts, or scrolls of moments) can feel overwhelming when a project is completed.
+Compared to other approaches, remote research can require more up-front analysis planned, especially if leveraging a single platform.
 Many of these platforms have idiosyncrasies with naming, feature location and usage, which can slow down the process.

 Make sure you test your remote study design.
 Test it with a colleague.
 And test it again with someone else who is in your target population.
 There is nothing worse than having to throw out data and speculate what people would have done or said if something wasn’t broken or wacky with your study design.